eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 shutdownTrigger.attachTo(waitset);
 ```

-Now we create a vector of 4 subscribers and subscribe them to our service.
+Now we create a vector of 4 subscribers and subscribe them to our topic.
 ```cpp
 iox::cxx::vector<iox::popo::UntypedSubscriber, 4> subscriberVector;
 for (auto i = 0; i < 4; ++i)